mansaa0n/Hello_World/README.md

 # Hello_World
-This code is a hello world project.
+This program is hello world project.